top of page

 Il hurlait encore

-By copying, distorting and reproducing these photographs in a quasi-mechanical way, using reproducibility tools such as photoengraving and photocopying, new images are created.
-They then blur the boundary between each conflict represented, and this result of hybrid processes gives rise to a new common iconography.
+By copying, distorting, and reproducing these photographs in a near-mechanical manner using reproducibility tools such as photogravure or photocopying, new images are created.
+These disrupt the boundaries between the conflicts represented, and this hybrid process gives rise to a shared, new iconography: a visual entanglement in which the original sources of the images dissolve.

 bottom of page